Crockpot Chicken Breast

-It’s always nice to have the option of adding protein to whatever meal I’m making, and poultry works so nicely.
+It’s always nice to have the option of adding protein to whatever healthy dinner I’m making, especially on busy weeknights, and poultry works so nicely.
+Slow cooker recipes like this and Slow Cooker Pulled Pork are staples for our entire family!

 Tips for Best Results